Haider-29/DB-Assignment-2/README.md

 ![Q25.1 Image](Q25.1.png)
 ### Query 2:
 >Query to find total number of maintainence hours worked by each employee\
->It is important for monitoring employee productivity, scheduling work shifts, and determining workloads
+>It is important for monitoring employee productivity, scheduling work shifts, and determining workloads\
+We do this by summing the hours attribute of plane service table from the joined tables of person, planeservice, and group them by employee information
 ```
 SELECT
     EMPLOYEE.EID,